umts/gtfs-react-hooks/README.md

 ```

 Due to automatic version detection in our release process, **all commits to the master branch must follow
-[conventional commits][conventional-commits] formatting.** Pay close attention to this when setting your commit
+[conventional commits][conventional-commits] formatting.** Pay close attention to this when squashing your PRs and
-messages when squashing your PRs.
+setting your commit messages on the main branch.

 ### Release